ege0zcan/Reliable_UDP/README.md

 # Reliable_UDP
 Achieving reliable  data transfer over UDP by utilizing selective repeat mechanism in the application layer.
+Assignment for Computer Networks course.
+The receiver code was not written by me.

 ## Summary
 Every packet in the transmission window is handled by a new thread.
 A thread sends the packet and starts waiting.